pentandra/proposals/F17/a-systems-perspective/2/index.md

 > technology instead of trying to adapt our current [pre-digital]{.sic} system?
 > Such an exercise would cause us to examine our assumptions about the way
 > things should be.
 And, once we knew what a system should look like, we could
-> see how close we were to achieving it....
-We will be engaging the FORCE11
+> see how close we were to achieving it.… We will be engaging the FORCE11
 > community and our allies around the world to articulate their visions for the
 > Scholarly Commons.